turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 https://explorer.testnet.near.org/transactions/AQWwThAtXWhU7HJsuD5bvi2FXHpnw5xbj5SEe94Q3MTp
 ''
 ```
-If you have to provide arguments to a function, you have to add that argument as a JSON object.
+If you have to provide arguments to a function, then you have to add that argument as a JSON object.

 Now, we will read the value of the first key:
 ```javascript